Static Media: History

+Other brands

 In early 2024, the company launched its third travel and outdoor brand, titled Islands and more focused on exotic destinations, cruises, and travel than Outdoor Guide.
 The print publication of Islands had been around since 1981, owned by Bonnier LLC alongside Outdoor Life, Popular Science, Marlin, and Salt Water Sportsman.
 The website was originally launched in 2000.
 Though the print publication shuttered in 2014 and the publication shifted exclusively to digital, the site continued operating through the pandemic, growing to include its own Islands-brand "All-Inclusive Awards" for resorts.
 These annual awards ran in 2019 and 2020 and recognized resorts that had the best food, bar, rooms, pool, overwater bungalow, spa, butler service, and amenities, among other categories.
 The award system was not brought back in 2021, and it has not returned to the brand under Static Media's purview, either.
 Editor Allaya Cooks-Campbell, who previously worked at Health Digest, was appointed lead editor of Islands and Explore in 2023 and led Islands through its acquisition and relaunch under Static ownership.

 In 2024, Static Media acquired its sixth food brand, The Takeout, which originally launched in 2016.
 Later that year, the company acquired Jalopnik, an automotive blog that was a sister site to the Takeout.

 In October 2024, Static Media announced it had acquired Hunker from Graham Holdings.
 The brand has a focus on cleaning, home improvement, garden, and lifestyle reporting.
 The same month, Static launched Cuteness, a website geared toward pet owners, which it had also purchased that year.

 On November 3, 2024, the company officially launched Sciencing, its first site oriented around science, math, and technology, which had been operating since 2006.

-In 2025, the company acquired BGR and TVLine from Penske Media Corporation.
+In 2025, Static Media acquired BGR and TVLine from Penske Media Corporation.
+It also acquired Garden Guides, a gardening news and tips site originally launched in 1998, and PlanetWare, a travel news site originally launched in 1995.

+The company acquired the technology-focused website Engadget in March 2026.